![]() |

 Teddy Roosevelt himself, struggling between his commitments both to preserve wild places and to support development, eventually declared that Hetch Hetchy Valley should be protected and "the scenery kept wholly unmarred".
 But panic set in when San Francisco burned down in 1906, partly because its water supply had been disrupted by the earthquake.

-A massive political boondoggle ensued, with Congress failing to honor the integrity of national parklands, or to recognize the facts that the Bay Area water pipes had been broken by shifting earth rather than by any choice of water source, and that water for firefighting would logically be drawn from the nearby bay itself in any case.
+A massive political boondoggle ensued, with Congress failing both to honor the integrity of national parklands and to recognize the facts that the Bay Area water pipes had been broken by shifting earth rather than by any choice of water source, and that water for firefighting would logically be drawn from the nearby bay itself in any case.
 The "Oh Shame On Me" Dam is the unconscionable result.

 The bathtub ring isn't too unsightly